 As we prepare to celebrate Earth Day on April 22nd, a great way to honour this important day is to learn about this amazing planet we call home.
-That has never been easier to do thanks to streaming and the number of incredible documentary movies and mini-series available.
+That has never been easier to do thanks to streaming and the number of incredible Earth Day documentaries nd mini-series available.
 These outstanding productions will educate, inspire, outrage, and (hopefully) motivate.
 Granted it’s not an outdoorsy activity, but it is a safe way to respect Earth Day from the comfort of your own home.

 Not that it’s going to be easy because some of these documentaries are hard (read: upsetting) to watch.
 They will have you in awe of Earth’s beauty and wonder one minute and heartbroken the next by the challenges it faces and abuse it continues to endure.